ATLAS-Illinois/pedestrian-detection/README.md

 ```
 5) In `backend/` run `extract_images.py` to download the video and extract the images into `data/video/frames/`.

-   For development environment, don't let the `duration > 120`.
+   For development environment, don't set the `duration` more than 120 seconds.
 6) Split your terminal (In VSCode) or open a new terminal and run `run_inference.py` to output the number of detections that standard `yolov8n.pt` runs.
 In the future, we will have our own model trained on a custom dataset.

 ### Mac